-CORPORATE GOVERNANCE STATEMENT

-FOR THE YEAR ENDED 30 JUNE 2019
+CORPORATE GOVERNANCE STATEMENT FOR THE YEAR ENDED 30 JUNE 2020

 The board of directors (the Board) of Red Hill Iron Limited (Red Hill Iron or the Company) is responsible for monitoring the business affairs of the Company and protecting the rights and interests of all shareholders.
 High standards of corporate governance are essential to give effect to its responsibilities.
 The Company's corporate governance arrangements are set and reviewed by the Board having regard to any changing circumstances of the Company, statutory and regulatory requirements and the best interests of all shareholders.
 They are designed to comply as far as possible with the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations 3rd Edition (the Principles and Recommendations).
+The Company elected not to early adopt the 4th Edition, which applies to financial years commencing on or after 1 January 2020.

-This statement outlines, in terms of the eight central Principles, the extent to which the Company has followed the Recommendations for the financial year ended 30 June 2019.
-Any documents referenced in this statement as being available on the Company's website can be found at www.redhilliron.com.au.
+This statement outlines, in terms of the eight central Principles, the extent to which the Company has followed the Recommendations for the financial year ended 30 June 2020.
+Any documents referenced in this statement as being available on the Company's website can be found at www.redhilliron.com.au